Why do I play 7 string bass

 Perfect fourths tuning across all strings creates a consistent and predictable fretboard.
 Once you learn a shape or scale pattern, it applies and exists everywhere.

-More strings mean less need for awkward string skips or stretches.
+More strings in certain applications can mean less need for awkward string skips or stretches.
 Tapping, sweeping, and fast runs become more natural and compact.

 Because you can usually stay more physically still, you can focus on articulation, tone, and dynamics, especially important for styles like jazz or classical.

 Instead of switching between 4, 5, 6, or piccolo basses, you get it all in one.
-That’s more time playing, less time swapping.
+That’s more time playing, less time swapping, and even though your front of house engineer may be initially overwhelmed by the instrument's looks, they may just thank you when they only have to mix one instrument.